-Government profiles convey an image of "calm" in Havana.
+Government profiles convey an image of "tranquility" in Havana

-Photographs taken in public spaces of the town, where barely any people can be seen on the streets, and which were casually illuminated in the midst of the wave of frequent and prolonged power outages that are affecting Cuba, were shared on social media.
+Photographs taken in public spaces of the area, which barely show people on the streets and were casually illuminated in the midst of the frequent and prolonged blackouts affecting Cuba, were shared on social media.

 Plaza Adolfo del Castillo en Guanabacoa © Facebook / Consejo Administración Municipal de Guanabacoa